 ["Duplex Unit.
 A building containing one dwelling unit on a single zoning lot that is to be attached on a side or rear property line with another dwelling.
 The dwellings shall be structurally independent of each other and attached by means of a boundary wall.
 The attachment of the wall shall not be less than 15 feet or 50 percent of the longer dwelling on the property line, excluding carports or garages, whichever is the greater length.
 In lieu of construction with a boundary wall, both dwellings shall be built up independently to the property line (see Figure 21-10.3)."]
 "Dwelling, Duplex-Unit.
 A single building that is located on two separate zoning lots.
 The duplex building must contain two independent dwelling units that are separated by a common wall located along a side or rear yard boundary line for the zoning lots.
 An interior connection between the dwelling units is prohibited, and each dwelling unit must have a separate entrance.
-Use of a duplex-unit dwelling is the occupancy of each dwelling unit in the duplex-unit dwelling by one family for non-transient, residential purposes and permissible accessory uses."
+Use of a duplex-unit dwelling is the occupancy of each dwelling unit in the duplex-unit dwelling by one family for non-transient, residential purposes and permissible accessory uses (see Figure 21-10.3)."

 "Dwelling, [Multi-Family.
 A building containing three or more dwelling or lodging units that is not a hotel.]
 Multi-Unit.
-A building containing three or more dwelling units, all of which are designed for non-transient, residential use and occupancy.
-Use of a multi-unit dwelling includes the occupancy of each dwelling unit in the multi-unit dwelling by one family for non-transient, residential purposes and permissible accessory uses.
-Multi-unit dwellings may include spaces for nonresidential uses that are permitted in the underlying zoning district; provided that these activities will not be considered part of the multi-unit dwelling use and will instead be regulated as a principal land use."
+Three or more dwelling units contained in a single building.
+Use of a multi-unit dwelling includes the occupancy of each dwelling unit in the multi-unit dwelling by one family for non-transient occupancy for residential purposes and permissible accessory uses.
+If permitted in the underlying zoning district, multi-unit dwellings may include spaces for nonresidential uses; provided that these nonresidential uses will be regulated as a separate land use."